Blotre/blotre/README.md

 But it’s so much more than just another Facebook or Twitter clone.

 Blot’re is the world’s first IoT ready social network.
 By 2016, literally everything, including your toaster, will connect to the internet.
 So much new data, what are we to do?
-Though a revolutionary context aware encoding system based on decades of machine learning, Blot’re integrates, ingests, and processes disparate data streams, outputting dense pellets of information that can be understood at a glance.
-All with virtually no information loss.
+Though a revolutionary context aware encoding system based on decades of machine learning, Blot’re integrates, ingests, and processes disparate data streams, outputting dense pellets of comprehensible information.
+All with *practically* no information loss.

 #### What people are saying
 But don’t take our word for it.
 Check out what people are saying: